-• The design consultant, with approval of BUDC, shall select and hire a laboratory consultant to be employed for materials testing during construction.
-The cost of this item shall be a reimbursable expense to the design consultant on a direct-cost basis (with no mark-up), for a lump sum.
-Any and all costs in coordinating this operation by the design consultant during construction are to be included in the proposal for this project.
+• The design consultant/team, with the approval of BUDC, shall select and hire a laboratory consultant to be employed for materials testing during construction.
+The cost of this item shall be a reimbursable expense to the design consultant/team on a direct-cost basis (with no mark-up), for a lump sum.
+All costs in coordinating this operation by the design consultant/team during construction are to be included in the proposal for this project.